Etersoft/libnss-role/README.md

 ## Introduction

-**libnss-role** is libc module to provide functionality analogous to Windows' "Restricted Groups".
+**libnss-role** is an NSS libc module that implements adding groups to groups for Linux / Unix systems and also provides functionality similar to Windows' "Restricted Groups".

 ## Dependencies